Love Express (2016 film): Plot

-Meanwhile, a passenger named Dulal (Kanchan Mallick) asks Raktim to take care of his bag till he gets into the train after buying a water bottle and Raktim accepts it.
+Meanwhile, a passenger named Dulal asks Raktim to take care of his bag till he gets into the train after buying a water bottle and Raktim accepts it.
 They both save each other's Mobile numbers so that Raktim can give a missed call to Dulal if the train leaves the station and due to that, Dulal would board the train.
 However a tiffin vendor and a customer quarrel.
 Raktim in order to avoid committing the 100th mistake keeps quiet.
 The story shifts to next day morning around 9:30 in the Morning at New Jalpaiguri Railway Station.
 Shibo Prasad and his entire family travel in two cars which are led by two baaraat bands.
 Shibo Prasad, Aparna, Kavita and her younger daughter travel in one car and Raktim, Vikas, Ananda, Vikas's son Bhokai and their servant travel in another car.
 Raktim's shirt has Blood stains and when Anando, Vikas ask the reasons for the stains, Raktim narrates the story which happened in the past 12 hours.
 To compromise and stop a quarrel, Raktim gets down from the train and starts speaking with the aggrieved persons.
 Neelasha misguides the customer that Raktim is a Robber and goes along with the customer to complain on Raktim.
 Meanwhile, Raktim is thanked by the tiffin vendor.
 But to Raktim's misfortune, Paharia Express leaves the platform.
-So with the help of the tiffin vendor's friend and good transporter named Keshto (Rudranil Ghosh), Raktim goes to Burdwan.
-While Raktim reaches Gura, Keshto goes to the nearby Bar and quarrels with the local police officer Prasanta Sen (Kaushik Banerjee) and one of his constables calling their brandy as cheap liquor.
+So with the help of the tiffin vendor's friend and good transporter named Keshto, Raktim goes to Burdwan.
+While Raktim reaches Gura, Keshto goes to the nearby Bar and quarrels with the local police officer Prasanta Sen and one of his constables calling their brandy as cheap liquor.
 Raktim saves Keshto in time only to realize that the vehicle's keys are in the Bar.
 Yet again Keshto insults the police.
 In the meanwhile time Raktim is informed by Dulal that Train left Burdwan and is heading towards Bolpur.